The forgotten history of Memorial Day

 Gen. John A. Logan, who headed the largest Union veterans’ fraternity at that time, the Grand Army of the Republic, is usually credited as being the originator of the holiday.

-Yet when General Logan established the holiday, he acknowledged its genesis among the Union’s former enemies, saying, “It was not too late for the Union men of the nation to follow the example of the people of the South.”
+Yet when Logan established the holiday, he acknowledged its genesis among the Union’s former enemies.

+“It was not too late for the Union men of the nation to follow the example of the people of the South,” he said.

 I’m a scholar who has written – with co-author Daniel Bellware – a history of Memorial Day.
 Cities and towns across America have for more than a century claimed to be the holiday’s birthplace, but we have sifted through the myths and half-truths and uncovered the authentic story of how this holiday came into being.